SystemsApproach/private5g/software/directory.rst

 <https://containerd.io/>`__ runtime system instead of Docker.
 This is
-transparent to anyone using Aether, which manages containers indirectly through Kubernetes (e.g., using ``kubectl``), but does impact anyone that directly depends on the Docker toolchain.
+transparent to anyone using Aether, which manages containers indirectly through Kubernetes (e.g., using ``kubectl``), but does impact anyone who directly depends on the Docker toolchain.
 Also note that while Aether documentation often refers its use of "Docker containers," it is now more accurate to say that Aether uses `OCI-Compliant containers <https://opencontainers.org/>`__.